rahulsmgv51/DataStructureAndAlgorithm/Opps/AnonymousClass/Readme.md

 b.
 An interface that an anonymous class implements

 4. Anonymous class object create only once and also use only once.

+5. Anonymous class basicaly use in creating comparator.